-▶ Examples of using billing code modifier -25
+Examples of using billing code modifier -25

 A worker goes to an osteopathic physician's office to be treated for back pain.
 The physician performs all components of an E/M visit (history, exam, and medical decision -making).
-Based on his findings the physician then advises the worker that the osteopathic manipulation is a therapeutic option for treatment for the condition.
-The physician obtains verbal consent, determines the appropriate technique for the worker and performs other pre-service work.
+Based on his findings the physician then advises the worker that the osteopathic manipulation (OMT) is a therapeutic option for treatment for the condition.
+The physician obtains verbal consent, determines the appropriate technique for the worker and performs other pre-service work (e.g., cursory history and palpatory examination).